 5.3.1 Time-framing

 The current strategy, and known life of the Fund, runs to December 2018.
-While much can be achieved between now and then, it is too short an impact time-frame.
+While much can be achieved between now and then, it is too short an impact time frame.
 Factors include the pioneering nature of LIFT’s intent, likely lead-in time, the “readiness” of civil society in some areas, the 4-5 year nature of strategic partnerships and the need to grow new partners (5.4 below).
 LIFT-funded research in Dawei points to 4-year impact, and civil society support in the Delta after Nargis is now coming to fruition.

 While a “beyond-LIFT” timeframe is recommended, the only assurance of post-LIFT support will be the quality of the institutional work over the next few years – livelihoods systems, tested small-grants funds, strategic partnerships, state-private-civic platforms, policy channels and capacities, and civil society networks.
-At the LIFT Consortium table sit the same donors who will support this work into the future.
+On the LIFT Donor Consortium sit the same donors who will support this work into the future.
 A legacy time-frame will presumably fit will with their interests.

 5.4 STRATEGIC PARTNERSHIPS